 Emily Gregory MD, MHS

-Dr. Gregory is a general pediatrician.
-She holds a bachelor’s degree from Harvard University and a medical degree at McGill University.
-She completed her Pediatrics residency at Massachusetts General Hospital and fellowship in Academic Pediatrics at Johns Hopkins, where she also obtained a Masters of Health Sciences at the Johns Hopkins Bloomberg School of Public Health.
-Dr. Gregory’s research has been supported by the March of Dimes and Centers for Disease Control through a Young Investigator Award from the Academic Pediatrics Association.
+Dr. Gregory holds a bachelor’s degree from Harvard University and a medical degree from McGill University.
+She completed her pediatrics residency at Massachusetts General Hospital and fellowship in Academic Pediatrics at Johns Hopkins, where she also obtained a Master of Health Sciences at the Johns Hopkins Bloomberg School of Public Health.
+Dr. Gregory’s research has been supported by the National Institutes of Health, the March of Dimes, the U.S. Maternal Child Health Bureau, and the Centers for Disease Control and Prevention through a Young Investigator Award from the Academic Pediatrics Association.